 Mike Muuss (the author of the "ping" command) and Terry Slattery, of the US Army Ballistics Research Lab (BRL), developed the ttcp (Test TCP Connection) program in the early 1980's.
-The program now resides in the public domain and is freely available to download from ftp://ftp.sgi.com/sgi/src/ttcp.
+The program now resides in the public domain and is freely available to download from http://ftp.arl.mil/ftp/pub/ttcp.
 Also available from this site is a man page for the ttcp program, which documents the many available command-line arguments.